pantelis-kan/Project-2020/README.md

 of the centroids, the k-medians technique was used.
 In the assignment step
 used:

-a) The classic Lloyd’s algorithm,
+- The classic Lloyd’s algorithm,
-b) The reverse assignment with LSH, or Random view (depending on the parameters of the program).
+- The reverse assignment with LSH, or Random view (depending on the parameters of the program).

 # Compilation instructions